A viva voce (oral examination) is compulsory for PhD and Professional Doctorate degrees

 (d) Do not award the Doctoral degree - recommendation that the candidate transfer to an appropriate graduate programme

-In most cases you will be invited, through the Chairperson, to hear the examiners' provisional recommendation once their discussions are complete.
+In most cases you will be invited, through the Chair, to hear the examiners' provisional recommendation once their discussions are complete.

-Once you have the approval of the internal examiner that you have met the requirements of the Examination Committee you may submit your Final Thesis
+Once you have the approval of the internal examiner that you have met the requirements of the Examination Committee, you may submit your thesis.

-Your supervisor and School will organise the nomination and approval of your Examination Committee about three months in advance of you submitting the thesis for examination.
-The viva voce examination will normally be held within two months of receipt of the thesis by the examiners.
-It is the responsibility of the chairperson of the viva voce to make all the arrangements for the oral examination.
-Viva voce examinations are normally held on campus.
+Your supervisor and School will organise the nomination and approval of your Examination Committee about 3 months in advance of you submitting the thesis for examination.
+The viva voce examination will normally be held within 2 months of receipt of the thesis by the examiners.
+It is the responsibility of the Chair of the viva voce to make all the arrangements for the oral examination.
+Viva voce examinations are normally held on campus but a virtual viva voce may be considered under exceptional circumstances.

 You will need to be prepared for a general discussion of your research area and a detailed explanation of your research and its conclusions.
 You also must be prepared for the examiners to approach the thesis from a different starting point than you and to emphasise different aspects of the thesis than you considered.
 You will be given the opportunity to defend your thesis in every respect.
 You should enlist some help from your supervisor in your preparation.